feathersjs/feathers/readme.md

 ## Examples

 Each plugin has it's own minimal example in the repo.
-To see some more complex examples go to [feathersjs/feathers-demos](https://github.com/feathersjs/feathers-demos).
+To see a more complex example go to [feathersjs/feathers-chat](https://github.com/feathersjs/feathers-chat).

 ## Security